-The Premiere/PCI II baseboard conforms to the industry standard Baby-AT form factor.
-The Baby-AT form factor specifies maximum board size, board mounting locations, and connector locations for the keyboard connector, as well as expansion slot placement.
-In addition to complying with the standard, the Premiere/PCI II provides three slots which will accommodate high performance PCI local bus expansion cards.
+The Premiere/PCI Baby-AT motherboard conforms to the industry standard Baby-AT form factor.
+It meets the specifications for maximum board size, board mounting locations, expansion slot placement, and keyboard connector location.
+In addition to complying to the standard, the Premiere/PCI Baby-AT provides three slots which will accommodate PCI expansion cards.